-HC18 When carrying out pre-booked work the vehicle shall be used predominantly for journeys that will either begin or end in Hartlepool.
+HC19 When carrying out pre-booked work the vehicle shall be used predominantly for journeys that will either begin or end in Hartlepool.

 The word 'predominantly' shall mean 90% of all pre-booked work within any continuous 7 day period.
-All pre-booked work shall be recorded: -
+All pre-booked work shall be recorded and made available to authorised officers on request: -